cultuurnet/apidocs/projects/uitdatabank/docs/search-api/sorting.md

 > Only applicable on events and places, and when the the `coordinates` and `distance` parameter are also present

-When searching by `geo distance`, it is possible to sort the results by the distance from the given coördinates.
+When searching by `geo distance`, it is possible to sort the results by the distance from the given coordinates.

 **Example**
 ```